ArnaudFerre/AtelierDeepLearningILES/workshops/workshop_01/README.md

 ## Helpers

 We provide a function to load the NCBI corpus.
+The function will use the gensim model given as argument to map tokens to indexes in the gensim model.
+If the token is not present in the gensim model, it will map it to the `#unk#` token.
 ```python
 from w01pkg.ncbi import load_ncbi